tungwz/CoLM-UBCM_Data_And_Comprehensive_Evaluation/README.md

 ## Overview
 This repository contains the plot code of the evaluation CoLM-UBCM, supporting the manuscript:
-> "A New 3D Urban Building Community Model for Earth System Modeling.
-Part II: Data and Comprehensive Evaluation" submitted to _Journal of Advances in Modeling Earth Systems_.
-A related dataset is open access at: 10.5281/zenodo.17919049.
+> "A New 3D Urban Building Community Model for Earth System Modeling: Data and Comprehensive Evaluation" submitted to _Journal of Advances in Modeling Earth Systems_.
+A related dataset is open access at: .

 ## Code Organization